-The Careers Service organises a part-time jobs fair each semester, with a range of employers including caterers, event management companies, healthcare, retail stores and hospitality recruiters.
+The Careers Service organises a part-time jobs fair at the start of each academic year, with a range of employers including caterers, event management companies, healthcare, retail stores and hospitality recruiters.
 See Events for details of the next fair.

 How much you will be paid depends on your age and the type of work and employer.
 However, legally all employers must pay their employees at least the National Minimum Wage (NMW).

 The current NMW rates (from 1 October 2013) are:

 It’s important to tailor your application to the job, so read the job description carefully and try to show evidence of relevant skills and competences, as well as any specific requirements mentioned by the employer.
 Examples for this could come from your academic background, previous work experience, extracurricular activities or hobbies and interests.

 You can get feedback on your CV, covering letter or application form by visiting the Careers Service; no appointment needed.

 We're often asked how to tell whether a job advert is a scam or for a real job.
 It can be hard sometimes to tell the difference, however, there are typical warning signs.

 Here are some guidelines to help you identify these.